Determine which teams, services, and escalation policies an incoming alert is routed to with Alert Routes.

 Use Conditions to set rules for when an Alert from the Alert Source is eligible for being routed to the Destination.

-For example, if your organization using a single webhook for your monitoring tool, add a Condition to only route an Alert to a specific Team if the payload indicates that Team’s product area is impacted.
+For example, if your organization is using a single webhook for your monitoring tool, add a Condition to only route an Alert to a specific Team if the payload indicates that Team’s product area is impacted.

 As you update your Conditions, the right-hand Alert Preview window will update to reflect the Alerts that fulfill the Condition criteria.